-Intercontinental, the owner of brands like Holiday Inn, Kimpton, Candlewood Suites, and Crowne Plaza, is waiving cancellation fees on its hotels worldwide, for all stays scheduled for arrival between March 9 and April 30.
+Intercontinental, the owner of brands like Holiday Inn, Kimpton, Candlewood Suites, and Crowne Plaza, is waiving cancellation fees on its hotels worldwide, for bookings made by April 6, for reservations now through June 30.

 Marriott says it is allowing changes and cancellations for all existing reservations, “including reservations with pre-paid rates that are typically more restrictive,” so long as Marriott is notified by June 30.
 The other requirement to get a full refund, even on prepaid reservations, is that the change or cancellation must be made at least 24 hours before the scheduled arrival.
 Marriott runs its signature hotel brands, as well as Ritz-Carlton, St. Regis, Le Meridien, Sheraton, Westin, Courtyard, Residence Inn, and SpringHill Suites, among others.